COVID-19 Updates on Library Services & Operations

 The Library has collated resources to help faculty transition to remote instruction.
-The Library Resources for Remote Instruction guide assembles key tools and services at a glance, including quick tips for ordering online materials, making materials accessible, locating multimedia and freely available teaching resources, getting subject-specific help, and meeting copyright standards.
+The Library Resources for Remote Instruction guide assembles key tools and services at a glance, including making materials accessible, locating multimedia and freely available teaching resources, getting subject-specific help, and meeting copyright standards.

-Subject specialists remain available to provide online research support for undergraduate students, graduate students, post-docs, faculty, staff and clinicians.
+Subject librarians remain available to provide online research support for undergraduate students, graduate students, post-docs, faculty, staff and clinicians.

-Physical items in the University Archives and W. D. Jordan Rare Books & Special Collections that can only be consulted on site are not available at this time.
-Some digitized materials are available.
+- Some digitized materials continue to be available.
 Please see the Archives and W. D. Jordan Rare Books & Special Collections websites to research our holdings online.

 Open Scholarship Services

 Open Scholarship Services (OSS) librarians and staff continue to support research data management, open access publishing, copyright and access to statistical, government and GIS information in your teaching and research.